amoeba/2018-yukon-forecasting/may_forecast/press_release/final_preseason_forecast.md

 the run is expected on June 17, which is also earlier than the long-term average of June 21 (1961 – 2017).
 The April mean air temperature at Nome this year of -3.2°C was warmer than the long-term average of -6.8°C (1961 – 2017).
+The May mean sea surface temperature as modeled just off the Yukon River delta (63.18°N 165.58°W) of -0.2°C was warmer than the long-term average of -0.4°C (1961 – 2017).
 In keeping with the early spring conditions in northwestern Alaska, the Spring (March 19 – May 31) sea ice coverage was 11.85%, which is very far outside the experience of the historical database (1970 – 2017), which has a long-term average of 56.27%, as measured in the waters between the Yukon River delta and St. Lawrence Island (Shpanberg Strait).

 ## Run Timing Forecast by Date 2018